oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 Client
 : The application that wants to obtain an OAuth 2.0 access token on behalf of a signed-in user to an external/3rd party application's API (Resource Server below).
 In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A.  The application has a direct relationship with the IdP Authorization Server for single sign-on as a Relying Party and another independent OAuth 2.0 client relationship with the Resource Authorization Server in trust domain B.

-IdP Authorization Server (IdP)
+IdP
-: A SAML 2.0 Identity Provider or OpenID Connect Provider (OP) {{OpenID.Core}} that issues Identity Assertions for single sign-on and cross-domain authorization grants {{id-jag}} for a set of trusted applications in an organization's application ecosystem.
+: A SAML 2.0 Identity Provider or OpenID Connect Provider (OP) {{OpenID.Core}} that issues Identity Assertions for single sign-on for a set of trusted applications in an organization's application ecosystem.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the out-of-scope token issuer that issued the token used as the input to the Token Exchange request as described in Section 2.1.

+Enterprise Authorization Server (EAS)
+: A token issuer that issues cross-domain authorization grants {{id-jag}} for a set of trusted applications in an organization's application ecosystem.
 In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain A, which is also trusted by the Resource Authorization Server in trust domain B.

 Resource Authorization Server (AS)
 : Issues OAuth 2.0 access tokens for protected resources provided by the Resource Server.
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain B, and trusts cross-domain authorization grants {{id-jag}} from the IdP Authorization Server.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain B, and trusts cross-domain authorization grants {{id-jag}} from the Enterprise Authorization Server.

 Resource Server (RS)
 : Hosts protected resources and validates access tokens issued by the Resource Authorization Server.
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B.  The Resource Server has no direct trust relationship with the IdP Authorization Server.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B.  The Resource Server has no direct trust relationship with the Enterprise Authorization Server.
 Instead, it validates access tokens issued by its trusted Resource Authorization Server to determine who should have access to resources.

 # Identity Assertion JWT Authorization Grant {#id-jag}

 The Identity Assertion JWT Authorization Grant (ID-JAG) is a profile of the JWT Authorization Grant {{RFC7523}} that grants a client delegated access to a resource in another trust domain on behalf of a user without a direct user-approval step at the authorization server.

-An ID-JAG is issued and signed by an IdP Authorization Server similar to an ID Token {{OpenID.Core}}, and contains claims about an End-User.
+An ID-JAG is issued and signed by an Enterprise Authorization Server similar to an ID Token {{OpenID.Core}}, and contains claims about an End-User.
 Instead of being issued for a client (Relying Party in {{OpenID.Core}}) as the intended audience for the assertion, it is instead issued with an audience of an Authorization Server in another trust domain (Resource Authorization Server).
-It replaces the need for the client to obtain an authorization code from the Resource Authorization Server to delegate access to the client, and instead uses the IdP Authorization Server which is trusted by the Resource Authorization Server to delegate access to the client.
+It replaces the need for the client to obtain an authorization code from the Resource Authorization Server to delegate access to the client, and instead uses the Enterprise Authorization Server which is trusted by the Resource Authorization Server to delegate access to the client.

 As described in {{OpenID.Core}}, ID Tokens are only intended to be processed by the Relying Party (indicated by the ID Token audience) or the Issuer (e.g. for revocation), and not by other actors in a different trust domain such as an Authorization Server.

 The following claims are used within the Identity Assertion JWT Authorization Grant:

 `iss`:
-: REQUIRED - The issuer identifier of the IdP Authorization Server as defined in {{RFC8414}}.
+: REQUIRED - The issuer identifier of the Enterprise Authorization Server as defined in {{RFC8414}}.

 `sub`:
 : REQUIRED - Subject Identifier.
-An identifier within the IdP Authorization Server for the End-User, which is intended to be consumed by the Client as defined in {{OpenID.Core}}.
+An identifier within the IdP for the End-User, which is intended to be consumed by the Client as defined in {{OpenID.Core}}.
 The identifier MUST be the same as the subject identifier used in an Identity Assertion for the Resource Authorization Server as a Relying Party for SSO.
 A public subject identifier MUST be unique when scoped with issuer (`iss`+`sub`) for a single-tenant issuer and MUST be unique when scoped with issuer and tenant (`iss`+`tenant`+`sub`) for multi-tenant issuer.
 See {{client-id-mapping}} for additional considerations.

 `aud`:
 : REQUIRED - The issuer identifier of the Resource Authorization Server as defined in {{RFC8414}}.

 `client_id`:
 : REQUIRED - The client identifier of the OAuth 2.0 {{RFC6749}} client at the Resource Authorization Server that will act on behalf of the resource owner (`sub`).
-This identifier MAY be different that client identifier of the OAuth 2.0 client requesting an ID-JAG from the IdP {{Section 4.3 of RFC8693}} as it represents and independent client relationship to another Authorization Server in a different trust domain.
+This identifier MAY be different that client identifier of the OAuth 2.0 client requesting an ID-JAG from the Enterprise Authorization Server {{Section 4.3 of RFC8693}} as it represents and independent client relationship to another Authorization Server in a different trust domain.
 See {{client-id-mapping}} for additional considerations.

 `jti`:
 : REQUIRED - Unique ID of this JWT as defined in {{Section 4.1.7 of RFC7519}}.